md-riaz/alpha_sms-wordpress-plugin/README.txt

 == Changelog ==

 = 1.0.11 =
-* Removed the legacy session starter to rely on WooCommerce's native session handling.
+* Added a WordPress transient-based OTP fallback for sites without WooCommerce while removing the unused session bootstrapper.
 * Refreshed plugin documentation and guidance in the readme.

 = 1.0.4 =